ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/secure-kinesis.md

 ---
 slug: /en/integrations/clickpipes/secure-kinesis
-sidebar_label: Kinesis Role-based Access
+sidebar_label: Kinesis Role-Based Access
-title: Kinesis Role-based Access
+title: Kinesis Role-Based Access
 ---

 This article demonstrates how ClickPipes customers can leverage role-based access to authenticate with Amazon Kinesis and access their data streams securely.